The Best Turkey Itinerary 10 Days: A Detailed Itinerary for Turkey

 Jump back on the T1 tram and get off at the Karakoy stop.

 Located at the mouth of the Golden Horn where the bay meets the Bosphorus Strait means Karakoy was once a busy port district.
-While that’s no longer the case, Karakoy has grown into a hipster paradise.
+While that’s no longer the case, Karakoy has grown into a hipster paradise, full of utterly cool Istanbul boutique hotels.

 Quaint cafes and lively main streets make this a great spot to spend your midday and lunch hour.
 Converted historic buildings now toting trendy digs make Karakoy the newest up-and-coming neighbourhood in Istanbul.